 I said, ‘Yes, ma’am.’
 I had been answering her briefly with a few words since my arrival in California.

 ‘You don’t have to say “ma’am” to me.
 You’re not in Arkansas.’

 ‘You don’t want to call me “Mother,” do you?’

 I remained silent.

-The love and support of Vivian Baxter towards her daughter jumps off the page, from protecting Maya as she worked as a nightly trolley conductor to climbing on the delivery table to catch (and cradle and love) Angelou’s son as he is born.
+The love and support of Vivian Baxter towards her daughter jumps off the page in Mom & Me & Mom.
+From protecting Maya as she worked as a nightly trolley conductor to climbing on the delivery table to catch (and cradle and love) Angelou’s son as he is born.